skeletonlabs/skeleton/.changeset/mighty-cycles-drive.md

 ---
-"@skeletonlabs/skeleton": minor
+"@skeletonlabs/skeleton": patch
 ---

-feat: Added a `animIndeterminate` prop to customize the ProgressBar indeterminate animation.
+chore: Added a `animIndeterminate` prop to customize the ProgressBar indeterminate animation.